meilisearch/demos/process/css-styleguide/README.md

 <button class="btn btn-dodger-blue" type="button">Button</button>
 ```

-3. You can create a secondary button by adding the `btn-secondary` class
+3. You can create a secondary button by adding the `.btn-secondary` class

 ```html
 <button class="btn btn-dodger-blue btn-secondary" type="button">Button</button>
 ```

-4. To change the size of the button, you can add `btn-sm` or `btn-lg` to the class list.
+4. To change the size of the button, you can add `.btn-sm` or `.btn-lg` to the class list.

 ```html
 <button class="btn btn-sm btn-dodger-blue" type="button">Button</button>